kekse1/v4/docs/modules/web/fetching.md

 This is the default function used instead of regular `fetch()` calls.
 It'll return the original result, so a Promise you can use by `.then()` and `.catch()`.

-It's there as global location for HTTP data transfer, since there are my default headers and fetch options defined at one place.
+It's there as global location for (**async**!)
+HTTP data transfer, since there are my default headers and fetch options defined at one place.
 Until now, I hard-coded it every time a `fetch()` was used..

 The `fetch()`'s return will also hold the `.options` object.